Frank Hastings Hamilton: Death and burial

 Dr. Frank Hastings Hamilton died on 11-Aug-1886 at 43 West 32nd Street, New York City, New York County, New York, at age 74; from Fibroid Phthisis-chronic pulmonary disease with hemorage.
 He was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
 His obituary was published in The New England Journal of Medicine on August 26, 1886, in the British Medical Journal on August 28, 1886, Buffalo Medical and Surgical Journal on September 26, 1886, The American Practitioner and News, Boston Medical and Surgical Journal, Atlanta Medical and Surgical Journal and New York Medical Journal.

 Family

 Hamilton was the great-grandfather of Frank H. Davis, who served as Vermont State Treasurer from 1969 to 1975.

 Dr. Frank Hastings Hamilton was the son of Calvin Ulysses Hamilton and Lucinda (Hastings) Hamilton.
 Calvin Ulysses Hamilton was a farmer and owned a stagecoach line that ran across the Green Mountains between Bennington, Vermont and Brattleboro, Vermont.

 Through his mother, Lucinda (Hastings) Hamilton, Dr. Frank Hastings Hamilton is a descendant of Thomas Hastings who came from the East Anglia region of England to the Massachusetts Bay Colony in 1634.

-Dr. Frank Hastings Hamilton & Mary Van Arsdale had a son, Colonel Theodore B. Hamilton (1836-1893).
+Dr. Frank Hastings Hamilton & Mary Van Arsdale had a son, Colonel Theodore B. Hamilton (1836-1893), who distinguished himself in battle during the American Civil War.
 Colonel Theodore B. Hamilton married Helen Margaret Foote, daughter of esteemed diplomat and journalist Thomas Moses Foote, and descendant of Nathaniel Foote "The Settler", and Margaret St. John, circa 1872.
 Colonel Theodore B. Hamilton and Helen Margaret Foote had three children: